dotnet/docs-maui/docs/platform-integration/device/battery.md

 ## Power source

-The `PowerSource` property returns a `BatteryPowerSource` enumeration that indicates how the device is being charged, if at all.
-If it's not being charged, the status will be `Battery`.
-The `AC`, `Usb`, and `Wireless` values indicate that the battery is being charged.
+The <xref:Microsoft.Maui.Devices.IBattery.PowerSource> property returns a <xref:Microsoft.Maui.Devices.BatteryPowerSource> enumeration that indicates how the device is being charged, if at all.
+If it's not being charged, the status will be <xref:Microsoft.Maui.Devices.BatteryPowerSource.Battery?displayProperty=nameWithType>.
+The <xref:Microsoft.Maui.Devices.BatteryPowerSource.AC?displayProperty=nameWithType>, <xref:Microsoft.Maui.Devices.BatteryPowerSource.Usb?displayProperty=nameWithType>, and<xref:Microsoft.Maui.Devices.BatteryPowerSource.Wireless?displayProperty=nameWithType> values indicate that the battery is being charged.

 The following code example sets the text of a <xref:Microsoft.Maui.Controls.Label> control based on power source.